satinstitch/teensummeradventure/README.md

 Teen Summer Adventure is an analog program similar to Summer Reading Club but for Teens.
 Adventures are collected in a booklet that is handed out to teens over the summer.
 Adventures are worth entries to win prizes.
+Entries are filled in with teen's ID number

 #Motivation